SSoelvsten/ShoutcastUtilities/README.md

 ### 0.1.1b
 - Pause notification included

+### 0.1.2b
+- Game number and BO X output added
+- Added default values for missing values in .cfg file
+- Added check for the correct valuetypes in .cfg file

 ## TODO:
 - Make the amount of clocks customizable
+- Put everything into one singular window?
 - Recreate this software in Python ( <3 )